JabRef/jabref/CONTRIBUTING.md

 See [good commit message] or [commit guidelines section of Pro Git].

+### Test your code
+We know that writing test cases causes a lot of time.
+Nevertheless, we rely on our test cases to ensure that a bug fix or a feature implementation doesn't break anything.
+In case you do not have time to add a test case, we nevertheless ask you to run `gradlew check` to ensure that your change doesn't break anything else.

 ### Create a pull request
 Create a pull request on GitHub.
 For text inspirations, consider [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).

 [commit guidelines section of Pro Git]: http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines
 [good commit message]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html